maxjamb/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_? to track if a user is logged in aswell as any data on that user

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner. hashes the password a number of times, obscuring it from attackers

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers? hashes password with a slow encryption function that needs to be run multiple times

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token? header, payload, signature

 ## Minimum Viable Product